 The tax return filing deadline has been extended from April 30 to June 1, 2020.
 There will also be the option to defer any payments due (either this year’s tax or installment payments).
 No interest or penalties will accrue on these payments until after August 31, 2020.

 What does this mean?
 That you have until September 1, 2020, to pay any income tax owed.
 No interest or penalties will accrue until after that date.

-Personally, my husband and I are expecting an income tax refund so we will be filing our taxes as soon as possible.
+Personally, my husband and I are expecting an income tax refund so we have already filed our taxes and are just waiting for our refunds.
 It is no benefit to us to delay filing our income tax returns.
 Our refund will be directly applied to our emergency fund.

 That being said, if you are expecting to owe income tax with your return then it makes sense to delay filing in order to keep that money in your possession as long as possible.